rsheldiii/doom-keycap-hardware/README.md

 Here are all the files associated with the hardware for the Doom Keycap.
 If you're looking for the code, it's [here](https://github.com/rsheldiii/rp2040-doom-LCD/).

 I had every intention of fabricating and selling these myself, but I got caught up on how to manufacture the keycap itself without A. breaking the bank, or B. doing a group buy before realizing my design wasn't feasible.
-With That, coupled with (happy) life events, I decided to open-source the hardware now.
+With that, coupled with (happy) life events, I decided to open-source the hardware now.

 ## Doom Keycap Kicad